awslabs/aws-iot-device-client/docs/PERMISSIONS.md

 ## File and Directory Permissions
 The AWS IoT Device Client requires specific permissions on files and directory storing these files.
 Please make sure these permissions are applied on files and directories which are created manually by user before starting the Device Client.

-*Note: The numbers mentioned bellow are Chmod Permissions for File or Directory*
+*Note: The numbers mentioned bellow are Chmod Permissions for File or Directory.
+In Windows refer to [Linux Chmod to Windows Permissions Mapping](#linux-chmod-to-windows-permissions-mapping).*

 #### Recommended and Required permissions on files
 File          | Chmod Permissions | Required |